TheMadRuffian/EACbrightspaceDARK/README.md

 # Known bugs
 * Some text might be illegible.
 Temporary solution is to disable the overlay temporarily to view the text.
 * Some attachments under Contents show horizontal grey stripes when viewing.
 Temporary solution is to disable the overlay temporarily to properly view the attachments.
 * Not tested in quizzes.
 Highly advised to disable the overlay before taking a quiz.
+Might cause rendering issues with pictures.
+(Doesn't have to be disabled when using the Lockdown browser as the quiz will continue in that browser rather than the browser Stylus is installed in.)

 # How to use it?
 * Install Stylus extension for Chrome or Firefox.
 Clicking here will take you to the respective addon places.
 Not available for Safari.